eholly1/eholly1_scrollmark/report.md

 ## Brand Reputation Management

-• **Overall brand sentiment requires attention** - Analysis of customer comments reveals 33.5% positive, 2.5% negative, and 64% neutral sentiment, resulting in a brand health score of 31.5/100.
-While negative sentiment is low, the high neutral percentage suggests missed opportunities for emotional connection. **Recommendation:** Focus on content that drives genuine positive emotional responses rather than just engagement volume.
-  - *See: Overall Sentiment Distribution chart*

 • **Content quality drives positive sentiment more than post type** - Posts achieving 100% positive sentiment focused on specific product benefits ("formulated to give you soft hands"), community connection ("self-care girlies"), and interactive engagement ("How many did you get right?"), regardless of whether they were giveaways. **Recommendation:** Prioritize content specificity and community language over generic promotional posts.
   - *See: Top/Bottom Posts Sentiment chart*